Darius Miles: Portland Trail Blazers (2004–2008)

+Following his strong second half of the season with Portland, Miles would re-sign on a six-year, $48 million contract during the 2004 offseason.
 During the 2004–05 season, Miles made headlines after a confrontation with then-coach Maurice Cheeks in which Miles reportedly insulted Cheeks with racial slurs and remarked he "did not care if the team were to lose the next 20 games" since Cheeks was "going to be fired anyway".
 According to ESPN's Chad Ford and other accounts, after Cheeks asked Miles to leave, Miles' response was "Make me."
 When Cheeks left the room to see Blazers' general manager John Nash, Miles ran behind him shouting, "That's right, run to your daddy."

 On April 19, 2005, he scored a career-high 47 points in a loss against the Denver Nuggets, which equaled the eighth-highest single-game output in franchise history up to that point.

 Late in the 2005–2006 season, Miles severely injured his right knee.
 Five days later, on April 15, 2006, he played in his 40th and last game of the season.
 He missed the entire 2006–07 and 2007–08 NBA seasons due to microfracture surgery to repair his injury.

-In an effort to shed Miles's $18 million contract, the Portland Trail Blazers petitioned the NBA and the NBA Players Association in March 2008 to provide an independent doctor to decide whether Miles could play again.
+In an effort to shed the $18 million remaining on Miles's contract, the Portland Trail Blazers petitioned the NBA and the NBA Players Association in March 2008 to provide an independent doctor to decide whether Miles could play again.
 The examination determined that Miles' knee injury was severe enough to be career-ending, prompting the Blazers to request waivers for his release on April 14, 2008.
 However, Miles had the option to sign on with another team if offered a contract, potentially reverting the $18 million savings the Blazers hoped to gain if Miles played in 10 games in 2008.

 Complicating matters was a 10-game suspension for violating the league's substance abuse policy levied by the NBA, which Miles was required to serve before he could play for any NBA team.